 If a college or university practices "need-blind admissions," it means that there is an invisible “firewall” between the admissions and financial aid offices.
-Admissions officers are unaware of a student’s financial circumstances when evaluating an application or debating an application in committee, maintaining “blindness” to financial circumstances until a favorable decision is made.
+Admissions officers are unaware of a student’s financial circumstances when evaluating an application or debating an application in committee, maintaining “blindness” to financial circumstances until a decision is made.

 Here at Barnard, admissions committees make decisions about a student’s eligibility for admission based on many factors, with a firewall separating those decisions from ability to pay for the bulk of our applicants.
-For our first-year applicants who are US Citizens or Permanent Residents, this firewall is opaque until the moment when an offer of admission is being assembled, at which time the Office of Financial Aid is notified of the decision, and a letter which stipulates the student’s financial aid award is included with the offer of admission.
-Barnard is need-blind in our review of first-year admissions applications for US Citizens and Permanent Residents.
+For our first-year applicants who are US citizens or permanent residents, this firewall is opaque until the moment when an offer of admission is being assembled, at which time the Office of Financial Aid is notified of the decision, and a letter which stipulates the student’s financial aid award is included with the offer of admission.
+Barnard is need-blind in our review of first-year admissions applications for US citizens and permanent residents.

 For all students, Barnard remains committed to meeting full demonstrated need.

 All federal financial aid administered by Barnard College is based on demonstrated need as determined by the Federal Methodology formula.
-However, need for institutional aid is determined using a Barnard Need Analysis, an Institutional Methodology formula which takes into consideration all sources of income and all assets.
+However, need for institutional aid is determined using a Barnard Need Analysis, an Institutional Methodology formula that takes into consideration all sources of income and all assets.

 The College believes that the primary responsibility for financing educational costs rests with each student's family, and all College aid is supplementary to family resources.
 Once need has been established, Barnard meets the demonstrated need of all eligible students with a combination of grant, loan, and employment opportunities.
 Barnard's policy for awarding financial aid seeks both fairness and the ability to meet 100 percent of demonstrated need as designated above; therefore, we do not offer merit scholarships.